 Digital Inclusion refers to the activities necessary to ensure that all individuals and communities, including the most disadvantaged, have access to and use of Information and Communication Technologies (ICTs).
 This includes five elements:

 2. Internet-enabled devices that meet the needs of the user;

 3. Access to digital literacy training;

 5. Applications and online content designed to enable and encourage self-sufficiency, participation and collaboration.

 Digital Inclusion must evolve as technology advances.
 Digital Inclusion requires intentional strategies and investments to reduce and eliminate historical, institutional and structural barriers to access and use technology.

-NDIA recommends the American Library Association’s definition of Digital Literacy via the Digital Literacy Taskforce:
+NDIA recommends the American Library Association’s definition of Digital Literacy via their Digital Literacy Task Force:

 Digital Literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

 - Possesses the variety of skills – technical and cognitive – required to find, understand, evaluate, create, and communicate digital information in a wide variety of formats;